bjoern-hempel/service-checker/README.md

  -cre-, --remove-credenial        Removes the current set webserver credentials.
  -ssl,  --check-ssl-certificate   Checks the ssl certificate.
 Needs a -dn option before.

+ -ahv,  --apache-host-viewer      With this option you indicate that the reviewed server has the apache-host-viewer extension
+                                  enabled or not.
+The apache-host-viewer is a self-diagnosis tool and gives you informations directly from the reviewed server.
+See https://github.com/bjoern-hempel/apache-host-viewer for more informations about that.
+ -ahc,  --apache-host-credenials  Sets the apache host viewer credentials to access to this service.
+This option need the
+                                  --apache-host-viewer option before.

  -em,   --email                   Email addresses (comma separated) from recipients of the success and failed mails.
  -fe,   --from-email              From email address (used for success and failed mails).
  -er,   --email-relay             Change the email relay strategy (direct, docker:[name]).